 Narrowboats can be hired at Chirk Marina for laid-back holidays along the Llangollen or Ellesmere canals.
 Walkers can experience the eerie thrill of walking the Chirk Tunnel footpath.
 This near 1/2 kilometre long canal way with no lighting, leading out onto an aqueduct which traverses the border with England 70 feet above ground, delights visitors with vistas of the valley in every direction.

 Only simple village shops with Post Office counters remain now as we head into this rural valley, seemingly untouched by commercialisation or mobile signal - perfect for when the beeps and buzzes are bringing you down.
-Mostly meadow and woodland, it is a haven for bird-watchers (RSPB field trips - starting April), the home of sheep dog trials, (Ceiriog Valley Show - August Bank Holiday) and heaven for fell runners (Annual Ceiriog Canter 11km - September).
+Mostly meadow and woodland, it is a haven for bird-watchers (RSPB field trips - starting April), the home of sheep dog trials, (Ceiriog Valley Show - takes place in August) and heaven for fell runners (Annual Ceiriog Canter 11km - September).
 Here the main attraction is the pure wildness of the region which is traversed by Offa’s Dyke at Castle Mill.
 Great walking routes can be discovered on the National Trails website or the Chirk and Ceiriog Valley regional website, where you can also find out where to download the Ceiriog Valley Heritage Trail app.

 Experienced riders will love biking like a bat out of hell down the water worn rocks of the endless available descents; try The Pheasant Track or seek out something a little more tame on the North Wales Mountain Bike Route Guide.